alukosdev/ccsp/guidance/owasp-top-10.md

 This risk was merged with and renamed to [Injection](#injection) in 2021.
 !!!
 ==- Cryptographic Failures

+!!!danger
+We need to add a summary here.
+I dislike the summary provided by OWASP.
+!!!

 +++ Notable CWEs
 - CWE-259: Use of Hard-coded Password
 - CWE-327: Broken or Risky Crypto Algorithm